EHR Quality Measurement In Its Infancy, Study Says

 Johns Hopkins research describes some of the other electronic performance measures that could be used with EHRs.

-new study in the International Journal for Quality in Health Care.
+Quality performance measures based on data in electronic health records are still in their infancy and have yet to tap many of the unique features of EHRs, according to a new study in the International Journal for Quality in Health Care.
 The study, which was re-published in Medscape, provides a conceptual framework for defining levels of electronic quality measures, or e-QMs.

 The study proposes the following five-level typology for defining e-QMs: